Trusted WordPress tutorials, when you need them most.

 To remove the next and previous links in WordPress, you’ll need to remove the code responsible for displaying the links in your WordPress theme.

-The problem with this approach is that as soon as you update your theme, the deleted code will come back.
+The problem with this approach is that as soon as you update your theme, the deleted code will come back if it was part of the original theme.

 To avoid this, you’ll need to create a child theme.